StuartsProjects/StuartsProjects.github.io/_posts/2018-01-09-can-we-improve-LoRa®-performance.md

 # SF7 Tests

-We first need to decide on our LoRa parameters for the test, I used 434Mhz, BW125000, SF7, CR4:5.
+We first need to decide on our LoRa® parameters for the test, I used 434Mhz, BW125000, SF7, CR4:5.

-The minimum LoRa device power, 2dBm, was plenty to cover that 1km, so the transmitter needed to have the output power of the packets reduced a bit.
+The minimum LoRa® device power, 2dBm, was plenty to cover that 1km, so the transmitter needed to have the output power of the packets reduced a bit.
 I fitted a 12dB attenuator to the transmitter, I was then receiving packets down to around 12dBm.

-The first test was to run with the LoRa receiver connected direct to the base station antenna.
+The first test was to run with the LoRa® receiver connected direct to the base station antenna.
 Next I put the bandpass filter in-line and ran the test again.
-Then I removed the filter and ran the test a third time with a SP7000 LNA between antenna and the LoRa device.
+Then I removed the filter and ran the test a third time with a SP7000 LNA between antenna and the LoRa® device.
 This is a high performing LNA, costing circa £400.
-I knew from testing on the $50SAT project that this LNA added 12dB of useful signal gain to the FSK packets from the RFM22B, but how much would it improve LoRa, which is already operating below noise level ?
+I knew from testing on the $50SAT project that this LNA added 12dB of useful signal gain to the FSK packets from the RFM22B, but how much would it improve LoRa®, which is already operating below noise level ?

 I also tried a more modest LNA the G4DDK, which can be bought as a kit for around £55.